 Assessing your risk for breast cancer and preventing it from occurring requires a personalized approach.
-Many different factors play important roles in determining individual risk.
-Duke’s breast specialists help you determine your risk of breast cancer and then tailor your breast care plan to your individual needs.
+Many different factors play important roles in determining your risk.
+Duke’s breast specialists help you determine your risk of breast cancer and tailor your breast care plan to your individual needs.

-Several factors increase your risk for breast cancer including:
+Several factors affect your risk for breast cancer including:

 - Your weight, smoking, diet, alcohol, and exercise habits

 - Menstruation, pregnancy, and hormone replacement therapy